Founding Board Directors

 Mark is currently the CEO of his family’s business, WESCO Laser Machining Company.
 He is a member of other charitable boards including Castle Oaks Covenant Church, Rocky Mountain Tool and Machining Association, Colorado Association of Commerce and Industry, Colorado Association of Manufacturing Alliance, CORE Leadership for Men and Apex Elementary Charter School.

 Kai Szoka, Vice Chair

-Kai is an accomplished data analyst, curriculum researcher and licensed principal in the state of Colorado.
+Kai is an accomplished data analyst, curriculum researcher and licensed administrator in the state of Colorado.
 He was a founding teacher at a charter school in urban Denver that successfully closed the achievement gap in both minority and English language learner populations.
 He has classroom and leadership experience in both charter and district settings, including experience in and recognition for his work in a turnaround school.